Chinese visa case: ED registers money laundering case against Karti Chidambaram, others | Law-Order

 The agency has alleged that Bhaskararaman was approached by Vikas Makharia, the then associate vice president of TSPL, for the reissue of project visas for the Chinese workers working at the Mansa-based power plant.

-Project visas were a special facility introduced in 2010 for the power and steel sector for which detailed guidelines were issued during P Chidambaram's tenure as the home minister but there was no provision for re-issue of project visas, FIR alleged.
+Project visas were a special facility introduced in 2010 for the power and steel sector for which detailed guidelines were issued during P Chidambaram's tenure as the home minister but there was no provision of re-issue of project visas, the FIR alleged.

 ''As per prevalent guidelines, deviation in rare and exceptional cases could be considered and granted only with the approval of the home secretary.
-However, given the above circumstances, the deviation in terms of reuse of project visas is likely to be approved by the then Home Minister...,'' it further alleged.
+However, in view of the above circumstances, the deviation in terms of reuse of project visas is likely to be approved by the then Home Minister...,'' it further alleged.

 The CBI, in its FIR of May 14, has named Karti Chidambaram, Bhaskararaman, Makharia, Talwandi Sabo Power Limited (TSPL), and Mumbai-based Bell Tools Limited, through which alleged bribes were routed.